Empire (1977 video game): Empire Deluxe

 Computer Gaming World in 1993 stated that Empire Deluxe Scenarios offered "a lot of value" to the game's fans.

 Killer Bee Software

-In the Winter of 2002, Mark Kinkead of Killer Bee Software purchased the rights for Empire Deluxe from Mark Baldwin and Bob Rakowsky, and in 2003 produced a new version called Empire Deluxe Internet Edition a.k.a.
-EDIE for Windows.
-This was essentially a port of the code Baldwin and Rakowsky produced in 1993, with few changes, such as a slightly increased map size (255x255), but did not add any new rules.
+In the Winter of 2002, Mark Kinkead of Killer Bee Software purchased the rights for Empire Deluxe from Mark Baldwin and Bob Rakowsky, and in 2003 produced a new version called Empire Deluxe Internet Edition (EDIE) for Windows.
+This was essentially a port of the code Baldwin and Rakowsky produced in 1993, with few changes, such as a slightly increased map size (255×255), but did not add any new rules.
 A year later, Kinkead would create an "Enhanced" version with new units and rules, including artillery, engineers and orbital units.
 The company produced several other editions for Windows, Android, and iOS.

 Sequel

 In 1995, New World Computing published a sequel named Empire II: The Art of War.
 While the original had been a turn-based strategy, Empire II was shifted towards turn-based tactics: there was no more empire-building and production of units, but the complexity and realism of battles were enhanced with features such as morale rules and various degrees of damage.
 The playable campaigns consisted of a collection of diverse historical or fictional battles.
 The game editor feature was enhanced by allowing the user to design not only new maps and campaigns, but also new units with new graphics and sounds.